Pop Up Puppets

 The Design Process / Alternatives to Consider

-We tried sketching our own puppets, and cut out cardstock rectangles for the kids to draw their own designs.
-But we decided that would be too hard for our littlest ones to come up with an effective design, so we decided to offer templates.
-I just searched for “silly monsters coloring pages” and came up with several examples, and pasted these into a document, and added circles around each one, because I thought it would be easier for our kids to cut out the circles than try to cut out monster shapes.
+What to use for the puppet?
+Some use Styrofoam balls for a head but we try not to use Styrofoam.
+You could use a pompom head, or craft foam or other items.
+We decided to make the puppets with card stock.
+For children over age 5 or 6, you could give them cardstock rectangles to do their own design on.
+For younger kids, use templates.
+I just searched for “silly monsters coloring pages” and came up with several examples, and pasted these into a document, and added circles around each one, because it’s easier for our kids to cut out the circles than try to cut out monster shapes.
 (Here’s my sample, but I don’t have copyright to these images, so I encourage you to create your own.)
 The snow cones are 2.75″ across at the top, but they narrow quickly so my designs needed to be less than 1.75″ wide and less than 2.25″ tall to slide in and out easily, and to be fully concealed when pulled down.

 This is a super easy craft that could be adapted to almost any holiday or theme.
 Try it out!